pyannote/pyannote-database/README.md

 All of `annotation`, `annotated` and `uris` are optional but at least one of them must be provided
 - `uris` links to a text file containing one line per (train/dev/test) file;
-- `annotation` links to an annotation file in RTTM format;
+- `annotation` links to an annotation file in RTTM (or MDTM) format, or it can be a path to a directory containing several of such annotation files (either RTTMs or MDTMs);
 - `annotated` links to an evaluation map file in UEM format

 Though they are optional, some tasks are not possible without some of these files.